-CREATIVEBLOCH and Joe Bloch are proud to announce a new graphic novel, entitled 'STICKY CITY.'
-The project is inspired by many locations around NYC, and creates an alternate world, where every corner is a new adventure.
-The novel will feature over 100 illustrations created on the iPad Pro.
+CREATIVEBLOCH and Joe Bloch are proud to announce 'STICKY CITY.'
+A multimedia experience, the project is inspired by many locations around NYC, and creates an alternate world, where every corner is a new adventure.
+The project will feature hundreds of illustrations created on the iPad Pro.

 Unlike a traditional novel, we will be releasing art on an ongoing basis to generate excitement and give fans a behind the scenes look at the project.
-We aren't limiting ourselves to one medium either.
-We are going full-throttle multi-channel, print, digital and broadcast.
-Will the project ever be 100% complete?
-The answer is no. This is a living, breathing concept, that will be reworked over and over.
-STICKY CITY is like a painting going through iterative steps to become more and more refined.
-Get involved and support the project along the way, as we "build" STICKY CITY.
-Think books, movies, merch and more!
-STAY TUNED!
+We will also be releasing merchandise through various distributors.
+Chapters will be published in our Art Magazine!
+Get involved and support the project along the way, as we "build" STICKY CITY!

 If you would like to support the project through sponsorship and advertising, visit creativebloch.com/contribute